 Sensitivity assessment.
-A large scale increase in local wave height may increase local sediment mobility, potentially increase dislodgment or relocation of sporophytes (South & Burrows, 1967; Birket et al., 1998).
+A large scale increase in local wave height may increase local sediment mobility, potentially increase dislodgment or relocation of the characterizing species (South & Burrows, 1967; Birkett et al., 1998b).
 However, an increase in nearshore significant wave height of 3-5% is not likely to have a significant effect on biotope structure.
 Resistance has been assessed as 'High', Resilience as 'High'.
 Sensitivity has been assessed as 'Not Sensitive' at the benchmark level.